**Please note: We cannot process credit or debit cards inside the museum.***

 The Mahwah Museum receives operating support from the New Jersey Historical Commission in the Department of State.

-at the Mahwah Public Library
+Hours of operation at the Mahwah Library:

 We are now accepting credit cards though Paypal.
 Should you wish to join us by mail, please send your check and vital information to Mahwah Museum, 201 Franklin Turnpike, Mahwah, NJ 07430.
 Please make checks payable to Mahwah Museum.
 We thank you for your participation.